 My research projects focus on several exciting themes:

-I moved to Richard J. Fox School of Business and Management of Temple University in 2018 from Warwick Business School, where I held an Assistant Professor position after completing my PhD at the London School of Economics and Political Science in 2012.
+I moved to the Fox School of Business in 2018 from Warwick Business School, where I held an Assistant Professor position since 2014 after selling my company to Facebook in 2014 and completing my PhD at the London School of Economics and Political Science in 2012.

 From 2009 to 2016, I was the Chairman of the Board at Demos Helsinki think tank.
 The organization more than doubled its turnover; established itself as an influential actor in the Finnish society, and expanded its operations abroad during my tenure.

 I am available to give talks and to write about my research for broader audiences as much as being a father of an eight-year-old boy allows.

 Aleksi Aaltonen is a management information systems scholar and a successful entrepreneur with thirty years of experience in digital innovation.
 He is currently an Assistant Professor and the Director of the PhD Business Administration in MIS at the Fox School of Business at Temple University, where he studies data-based innovation and organizing.
 Aleksi holds a PhD from the London School of Economics and Political Science.

 I maintain the Data Studies Bibliography together with Marta Stelmaszak.

 I write about the production of academic knowledge with an occasional offshoot post in Medium.